-Finally, we’ll show how to connect to the Pico using PuTTY, and a more comfortable option using Thonny (which is a Python IDE, integrating with the Pico!)
+Finally, we’ll show how to connect to the Pico using PuTTY, and a more comfortable option using Thonny (which is a Python IDE, integrated with the Pico!)

 The Raspberry Pi Pico is a new microcontroller board from Raspberry Pi, sporting the in-house developed RP2040 microcontroller chip.

-Raspberry Pi have designed lots of cool features into the RP2040 (my favorite is PIO – programmable IO, where you can emulate lots of hardware interfaces which require precise timing, etc. – I’ll go into it in another article in the future), and Pico is a really nice reference platform the RP2040 is implemented on.
+Raspberry Pi have designed lots of cool features into the RP2040 (my favorite is PIO – programmable IO, where you can emulate lots of hardware interfaces which require precise timing, etc. – I’ll go into it in another article in the future), and the Pico is a really nice reference platform on which the RP2040 is implemented.